 A group of researchers from the University of Illinois joined forces with a team from Intel to develop a neural network that is able to perform post-processing enhancements on extreme low-light photographs.

 The AI is able to make photographs (that are otherwise pitch black or full of noise) look clean and colorful.

 The researchers created a SID (See-in-the-dark) data set, a group of over 5,000 short exposure images in RAW format and passed it over to a deep learning system.
 The AI was trained to compare the information within the low light images to the information of photographs taken at longer exposure.

-That’s groundbreaking, given the fact that current camera technology has not reached its peak and photographers require tripods and long exposure times to get the right shot.
+These results are groundbreaking, especially when you consider that photographers require tripods and long exposure shots to get the right shot.

-The AI is important in this aspect as it can, theoretically, be optimized to provide real-time image processing.
-In the future, we might see this AI used to develop devices that would allow us to see in the dark perfectly.
+The AI can, theoretically, be optimized to provide real-time image processing.
+In the future, this AI could be used to develop devices that would allow us to see in the dark perfectly.